bdwilson/KP3S/marlin-kp3s/README.md

 1. Mount BL Touch using [this mount](https://www.thingiverse.com/thing:4816601)
 2. Configure configuration.h to match the following or use [this binary](https://github.com/bdwilson/KP3S/blob/main/marlin-kp3s/releases/Titan/Robin_nano.bin?raw=true).
-<b>You will set your z offset yourself via Marlin menu</b>.
+<b>You will set your z offset yourself via Marlin menu.
 If you don't use
-the mount above, your offsets may be different.
+the mount above, your offsets WILL be different and you'll need to compile your own version.</b>
 <pre>
 #define DEFAULT_AXIS_STEPS_PER_UNIT   { 160, 160, 3200, 555 } // for titan
 #define NOZZLE_TO_PROBE_OFFSET { 31, 0, 0 }  // titan extruder mount on right